spreadsheetimporter/ui5-cc-spreadsheetimporter/docs/pages/Configuration.md

 - `0` : Payload will not be divided

-For large files it is necessary to split batch requests and not to send them all at once.
-This batchSize option enables you to control the number of records processed in each batch request, which can help avoid memory issues and improve performance.
+For large files, it is necessary to split batch requests and not to send them all at once.
+This `batchSize` option enables you to control the number of records processed in each batch request, which can help avoid memory issues and improve performance.

-When the number of lines in the Spreadsheet file exceeds the specified batchSize, the payload array is divided into equal parts, with each part containing the maximum number of lines specified by the batchSize.
+When the number of lines in the Spreadsheet file exceeds the specified `batchSize`, the payload array is divided into equal parts, with each part containing the maximum number of lines specified by the `batchSize`.
 The application then processes each part separately, sending batch requests to the backend server.

 The default value is 1,000, which means that when the number of lines in the Spreadsheet file exceeds 1,000, the payload array will be divided into equal parts, and each part will be sent as a separate batch request.

-If you set the batchSize to 0, the payload array will not be divided, and the entire array will be sent as a single batch request.
+If you set the `batchSize` to 0, the payload array will not be divided, and the entire array will be sent as a single batch request.

 ### `standalone`

 **default:** `false`

 This option defines whether the plugin should be used in standalone mode or not.
-If this option is set to `true`, no table is searched and therefore no context is needed.
+If this option is set to `true`, no table is searched, and therefore no context is needed.
-The mandatory parameter `context` and the parameter `tableId` is no longer necessary.
+The mandatory parameter `context` and the parameter `tableId` are no longer necessary.

 If you want to use the template download function, you have to set the parameter `columns`, otherwise the `Download Template` button will not be displayed.
-The `payload` will be a array of objects with the keys named like the `columns` parameter.
+The `payload` will be an array of objects with the keys named like the `columns` parameter.

 **Example:**